elesiuta/pyxargs/README.md

 # python code can be used in place of a command
   > pyxr --pyex "print(f'input file: {} executed in: {os.getcwd()}')"

-# a shorter version of this command with --pypr and the magic variable d
+# a shorter version of this command with --pypr (-p) and the magic variable d
   > pyxr -p "input file: {} executed in: {d}"

 # python f-strings can also be used to format regular commands